mosharaf/eecs489/Assignments/Assignment-2/README.md

 * `TTL` Set this to 0 in all responses (no caching).

 We are also providing encoding and decoding functions to serialize and deserialize your DNS query and records.
-Be sure to use the functions we provide so that your DNS server can be properly tested by autograder.
+You *MUST* use the functions we provide so that your DNS server can be properly tested by autograder.

 ### Round-Robin Load Balancer
 One of the ways you will implement `nameserver` is as a simple round-robin based DNS load balancer.
 It should take as input a list of video server IP addresses on the command line; it responds to each request to resolve the name `video.cse.umich.edu` by returning the next IP address in the list, cycling back to the beginning when the list is exhausted.